cvivieca/nyc-yellow-taxi-analysis/README.md

 // yes, more code ...
 ```

 Run this spark job before against your downloaded dataframe.
-If just one Parquet file was downloaded this step is not needed because one parquet file have a schema defined, this will fix schema mismatch between multiptle files.
+If just one Parquet file was downloaded this step is not needed because one parquet file have a schema defined, this will fix schema mismatch between multiple files.

 ```shell
 spark-submit --class com.jobs.TLCAnalysisApp --master local[*] nyc-yellow-taxi-analysis.jar jobName=schema_fixer inputPath=$INPUT_PATH outputPath=$OUTPUT_PATH